 - Minnesota’s court system will stop sending out late penalty notices and assessing the late penalties for all citations; halt the automated process by which a person’s license is suspended for failure to appear; and stop referring past-due payment cases to the Department of Revenue for collections.

-- Minnesota prison officials waived co-pays charged to people for medical visits and waived fees for personal hygiene supplies and also provided two free phone calls and one free 15 minute video visit a week.
+- Minnesota prison officials waived copays charged to people for medical visits and fees for personal hygiene supplies and also provided two free phone calls and one free 15 minute video visit a week.